German coleslaw with crème fraiche and lots of chives, this is a typical recipe for a German cabbage salad.

 - small bunch of chives

-- Mix the crème fraiche with the onions, add the vinegar and give everything to the cabbage.
-Mix well and adjust the seasoning with salt if still necessary, pepper, sugar and more vinegar if necessary, the salad should be on the sour side.
+- Mix the crème fraiche with the onions, add the vinegar and add everything to the cabbage.
+Mix well and adjust the seasoning with salt (if still necessary), pepper, sugar, and more vinegar if necessary, the salad should be on the sour side.
 Add a splash or two of milk to loosen the dressing.